 By April, 31 countries will have imposed a tax on sugar to tackle the worldwide epidemic of obesity.

-Australia has the third highest obesity growth rate, just behind the United States and Mexico.
+Australia has the third highest obesity growth rate, just behind the United States and Mexico (see chart 1).
 With 63% of Australian adults either overweight or obese1, and related health costs coming to $14.6 billion per year to treat diabetes alone2, there are renewed calls from medical professionals and health lobby groups for the Federal Government to follow the lead of countries like Mexico, where a new sugar tax has seen the consumption of sugar-laden drinks such as Coke fall.

 Australians are becoming increasingly aware about making investment choices that align with their beliefs about sustainability.
 For clients who have seen similar regulatory changes affect other industries (such as energy and tobacco), a question they might be asking advisers is whether companies with products that are high in sugar are sustainable investments.